Senators beat Rangers 5-3 to spoil Patrick Kane's debut

 Kreider opened the scoring with a short-handed goal at 6:31 of the first, bursting in on Talbot before flipping a high backhand into the net for his 27th goal.
 The goal was the 256th of Kreider’s career, tying him with Camille Henry for sixth on the franchise list.

-The Rangers couldn’t find any third-period offense on a night when Kane made his debut following his acquisition from Chicago, where he won the Stanley Cup three times.
+The Rangers went quiet late in the game on a night when Kane made his debut following his acquisition from Chicago, where he won the Stanley Cup three times.

-Kane skated on right wing with Panarin and Trocheck at center but had a quiet game for the Rangers, registering only four shots and no points.
+Kane skated on right wing with Panarin and Trocheck at center but overall had a quiet game for the Rangers, registering only four shots and no points.
+He added that he expects to rediscover the chemistry he and Panarin shared in their two seasons together with the Blackhawks.

+“I don’t think it’s something that’s going to happen overnight,'' Kane said.
+"But we’ll find it.”

 NOTES: The Rangers played with five defenseman as they were again without the injured Ryan Lindgren.
-K’Andre Miller served the second of a three-game suspension for spitting toward Los Angeles defenseman Drew Doughty last Sunday.
+K’Andre Miller served the second of a three-game suspension for spitting toward Los Angeles defenseman Drew Doughty last Sunday ...
+Defenseman Jakob Chychruyn made his debut for the Senators after he was acquired from Arizona on Wednesday.

 UP NEXT